-Buying your first home is an exciting time, but can also be a little overwhelming when trying to understand what’s involved from a monetary perspective.
+Buying your first home is an exciting time and a major decision.
+It can also be a little overwhelming when trying to understand the actual amount you'll need to land your new home.

 Forewarned is forearmed – so this handy guide will run you through some of the main upfront (and less obvious costs) involved.